Unified discontinuous Galerkin scheme for a large class of elliptic equations: First-order flux formulation

 Again, \cref{eq:elasticity_fluxform_aux} is the definition of the auxiliary variable and \cref{eq:elasticity_fluxform_prim} is the elasticity equation~\eqref{eq:elasticity}.
 The fluxes and sources for the elasticity system~\eqref{eq:elasticity_fluxform} have higher rank than those for the Poisson system~\eqref{eq:poisson_fluxform}.

-Our elliptic PDEs are generally formulated on a metric background $g_{ij}(\bm{x})$, which defines the geometry of the underlying manifold.
-They typically involve covariant derivatives~$\nabla_i$ compatible with~$g_{ij}$.
+The first-order flux form~\eqref{eq:fluxform} also accommodates equations formulated on a curved manifold which is equipped with a metric~$g_{ij}(\bm{x})$.
+Such equations typically involve covariant derivatives~$\nabla_i$ compatible with~$g_{ij}$.
 To formulate the equations in flux form~\eqref{eq:fluxform} we expand covariant derivatives in partial derivatives and Christoffel symbols $\Gamma^i_{jk} = \frac{1}{2} g^{il} \left(\partial_j g_{kl} + \partial_k g_{jk} - \partial_l g_{jk}\right)$.
-Christoffel-symbol terms appear also when formulating equations in curvilinear coordinates.
-The partial-derivative terms contribute to the fluxes~$\dgF^i$ and the Christoffel-symbol terms contribute to the sources $\dgS$.
+Christoffel symbols also appear when formulating equations in curvilinear coordinates.
+In our scheme, the terms with partial derivatives are assigned to the fluxes~$\dgF^i$ and the terms with Christoffel symbols are assigned to the sources~$\dgS$.
 For example, a curved-space Poisson equation

 with auxiliary variable $v_i = \nabla_{\!i} u$ can be formulated with the fluxes and sources